If you are looking for warm, fluffy, and perfectly-proofed Homemade Ladi Pav and Buns, then this is THE recipe for you!

 – Sugar helps make bread soft and tender by absorbing some of the liquid.
 Without sugar, the moisture will evaporate from the dough during baking, resulting in a dense loaf.

-– By absorbing the moisture from the dough, sugar prevents gluten formation, which gives your bread delicate crumb texture.
+– By absorbing the dough’s moisture, sugar prevents gluten formation, which gives your bread a delicate crumb texture.

 – Sugar aids in the browning and caramelizing of the crust.

-– Sugar acts as a preservative and helps to keep the bread fresh for long.
+– Sugar acts as a preservative and helps to keep the bread fresh for a long.

 – The addition of sugar gives a boost to the yeast, and the yeast expands and multiplies, producing more carbon dioxide.

 – The carbon dioxide forms little gas pockets in the dough, making it rise.
 During baking, this gas expands, and that causes the bread to rise.